lnthach/Mr-SEQL/data/CMJ/README.md

 JumpResampled: The univariate data after cropping and resampling to equal length.

 In addition, the Participant_TRAIN and Participant_TEST files note the participants (from P1 to P10) performed in each set.
+This information is useful to make sure that the participants in the training and test data are different, otherwise we risk to overfit the models.

 ## The author